-Frizzy hair is often associated with curly hair but the truth is any hair type can become frizzy.
-If you’ve ever battled with a halo of frizz or you find yourself wondering why your hair never looks glossy or shiny, here’s the thing… you don’t have to put up with dry, frizzy hair.
-You can do something about it.
+Frizzy hair is often associated with curly hair, but the truth is any hair type can become frizzy.
+If you’ve ever battled with a halo of frizz, or you find yourself wondering why your hair never looks glossy or shiny, I’d like to reassure you.

-Now, if you are a regular reader of our blogs, you’ll know that we’ve been working with hair for many years.
-We know from experience that where there’s a hair problem there’s always a solution.
+If you are a regular reader of our blogs, you’ll know that I’ve been working with hair for many years.
+I know from experience that where there’s a hair problem, there’s always a solution.

-This blog is all about taking the frizz out of your hair and out of your life as we cover ground such as what causes frizzy hair, the best products for frizzy hair and how to stop frizzy hair.
-Yes, you too can have frizz-free, glossy locks! 🙂
+I’ll be covering ground such as what causes frizzy hair, the best products for frizzy hair and how to stop or get rid of frizzy hair.

 What is Frizzy Hair?

-When the cuticle is smooth and flat.
-When the cuticle is smooth and flat it acts as a protective layer around the cortex, locking in moisture so that the hair maintains its flexibility and shine.
+When the cuticle is smooth and flat, it acts as a protective layer around the cortex, locking in moisture so that the hair maintains its flexibility and shine.

-The diagram here shows the difference between a smooth, well-hydrated hair shaft.
-As you can see, the cuticle is made up of tiny scales.
-The hair shaft on the left is smooth and the tiny scales are doing the job of protecting the cortex.
+The diagram below shows the difference between a smooth, well-hydrated hair shaft.
+As you can see, the cuticle is a series of tiny scales.
+The hair shaft on the left is smooth, and the scales are doing the job of protecting the cortex.

 What Causes Frizzy Hair?